 What time do the workshops start at REALISE?

 The workshops start at 10:00, so we suggest you get there at 9:30 so you can have coffee and get ready.

 If you are more than 15 minutes late, we will call your manager, to check on your well-being.
 If you arrive 30 minutes late you will not be able to attend and will have to be booked on the next available workshop.

 Who should I call if I am sick or unable to get into work or attend a workshop?

 Email email@example.com, or call 07718 111696.
 Or call your manager, and ask them to let us know.

 What happens if I miss a workshop?

-How often will I see my assessor, in person and on the phone?
+How often will I speak or see my coach?

 How long will these sessions be?

 Sessions will be around 60 minutes, although the coach will then need some time to write up the Visit and Assessment Report (VAR) which they will send to you, and which should be shared with your manager.